 “Who Really Wants Peace?”
 A dove with olive branch is shackled by a British ball-and-chain.
 New Lodge, Belfast.

 This is a Great Hunger mural (An Gorta Mór) but its ancillary symbols are a reflection of its time: at the top, a dove; at the bottom, a green ribbon, symbol of the campaign to release political prisoners.
 (For more on the green ribbon campaign, see Visual History 07.)

 This New Lodge mural is otherwise unknown, which is very unfortunate, as it (and the tree mural in the background?) appears to represent be an early example of a non-sectarian mural.
 (Or quasi-sectarian mural: Peter takes pictures of political murals only.
 These doves qualified for a photograph, but the tree on the gable to the right did not.)

-This is the sole “hooded gunman” mural from the years of the peace process, perhaps from the break in the ceasefire, in Stanfield Place in the Markets.
+This is the sole paramilitary mural from the years of the peace process, with hooded gunmen, Tricolour and Sunburst, and phoenix.
+Perhaps from the break in the ceasefire.
+Once painted, it was allowed to persist beyond the Agreement into (at least) 2001. in Stanfield Place in the Markets, Belfast.